carlmontanari/ssh2net/README.md

 - Cisco IOS-XE (tested on: 16.04.01)
 - Cisco NX-OS (tested on: 9.2.4)
 - Juniper JunOS (tested on: 17.3R2.10)
+- Cisco IOS-XR (tested on: 6.5.3)

 I would like to add functional tests for:

-- Cisco IOS-XR
-- Arista EOS
+- Arista EOS (currently blocked - at least for password based auth via keyboard_interactive)

 Any additional platforms would likely not be included in the "core" platform (and therefore functional testing).
 Additional platforms could be considered, however a pre-requisite for additional platforms would be the capability to create vrnetlab containers for that platform.